If you think all blenders are pretty much the same, the fantastic Panasonic MX-ZX1800 could be the blender to change your mind.

 The Panasonic MX-FX1800 has a powerful 1200W, 1900RPM motor which is rated for 8 minutes of continuous blending.
 It has six pre-set programmes, or alternatively you can use the simple manual control with 10 speed settings.
 The programmes take away the guesswork about how long to blend your food.

 I love that you can just press a button and leave the blender to run for a pre-set time.
 It means that making a breakfast smoothie while half-awake is so much easier!
 My only minor quibble is that the size of the jug means you need to blend at least 500ml of smoothie.
 That is a bit too much for me to drink on my own but is great for sharing with Mark.
-(And tomorrow I’ll be sharing some of my favourite smoothie recipes that I made using the MX-FX1800)
+(And click here to see some of my favourite smoothie recipes that I made using the MX-FX1800)

 The MX-ZX1800’s programmes can grind coffee beans for that all important morning cuppa, or transform nuts into homemade nut butters.
 A tamper tool is provided to help when you are blending thick foods.
 There’s also a programme designed to make frozen desserts or cocktails with ease.
 And when the warmer weather returns, there’s even an ice jacket to help keep them cold.
 I reckon this blender would get plenty of use during the summer!